gbss91/NotesApp/README.md

 1. To install all the dependencies run `bundle install`
 2. The application uses a PostgreSQL database.
 To setup the database run `rails db:setup`
 3. Run the migrations with `rails db:migrate`
-4. Add environment variables with your database credentials.
+4. Add environment variables with your database credentials: `DB_USERNAME & DB_PASSWORD`